Boynton Health’s PAWS program provides Animal-Assisted Interactions (AAI) with registered therapy animals:

-- When did Boynton Health's PAWS begin?
-PAWS held its first session on November 13, 2013 and has grown from once a week to a program that is four days a week during the academic year plus some special sessions in the evenings and summer.
+Boynton Health's PAWS held its first session on November 13, 2013, and has grown from once a week to a program that is four days a week during the academic year plus some special sessions in the evenings and summer.

 How many teams are in Boynton Health's PAWS?

 Boynton Health's PAWS has approximately 100 human-animal teams who volunteer their time at UMN.

 Can any animal work in the Boynton Health's PAWS program?

 The animals that come to PAWS are all domestic animals, and young animals like puppies and kittens, wildlife, or reptiles are not part of the PAWS program as these species do not fit national best practices for AAI programs.

 What makes Boynton Health's PAWS animals special?